 The process of providing opportunities for public review and comment during the development of the Noise Exposure Maps (NEMs) and the Noise Compatibility Program (NCP) includes four techniques: committee meetings, focus group meetings, Public Information Workshops, and a formal Public Hearing.
 Each technique facilitates the active and direct participation of members of the public and the opportunity for them to submit comments to the Columbus Regional Airport Authority (CRAA).
+As noted in Chapter One, Background, this Part 150 Noise Compatibility Study was originally submitted to FAA in September 2021; however, because of the delays due to COVID-19 and age of the forecast, FAA requested an update be prepared.
+Therefore, this Appendix describes the public outreach process undertaken in 2019-2021 and the outreach conducted in 2024-25, including two sets of public hearings (July 2021 and January 2025).

-This appendix provides the information related to the public involvement process undertaken during the Port Columbus International Airport (CMH) Part 150 Noise Compatibility Study Update and is divided into the following sections:
+This appendix provides the information related to the public involvement process undertaken during the CMH Part 150 Noise Compatibility Study Update and is divided into the following sections:

 - Technical Advisory Committee (TAC)

 - Membership

 - Meetings

 - Discussion of the Public Information Meetings

-- Discussion of the Public Hearing
+- Discussion of the Public Hearings

+- July 2021 Public Hearing

+- o January 2025 Public Hearing

 - Location of Study Documents for Public Review

+- July 2021 Public Hearing comments received and response to comments

-- Public Hearing comments received and response to comments
+- January 2025 Public Hearing comments received and response to comments

-- Noise Abatement Alternatives Coordination

-- Land Use Alternatives Coordination